Long-term Biosphere-Atmosphere chemical flux workshop

 - Synthesis, initiate report/publication, discuss next steps

-We will be using Webex and will provide an opportunity for remote participants to send in slides that will be shared with the group.
-More details on this soon.
+We will be using Webex and will provide an opportunity for remote participants to speak and to send in slides that will be shared with the group.
+Contact Dasa Gu (firstname.lastname@example.org) for more details.

 Logistics for in-person participation: